10 Most Awesome Facts About Tupac Shakur

 Thug Life

-Tupac was famous for having many tattoos – probably his most infamous was the Thug Life ink he had on his stomach.
+Tupac was famous for having many tattoos .
+Probably his most infamous was the Thug Life ink he had on his stomach.
 This got him a lot of attention from the press and public which wasn’t always welcome!
 The tattoo represented the Thug Life movement that Pac heavily believed in and supported.
 Many people wrongly thought this was about breaking the law, taking illegal drugs and generally wreaking havoc in society.
-However, Thug Life was set up to bring attention to the plight of young black American men in the US at the time and an attempt to change their lives for the better.
+However, Thug Life was set up to bring attention to the plight of young black American men in the US at the time.
+And also an attempt to change their lives for the better.

 04 – He Once Played At His Step-Fathers Prison